Suicidal tendency in your teen: Before we jump into this topic. I would wish to say few things to you as readers.

 - Your child stands out and loses interest in activities they previously enjoyed.

-- Your teenager gets withdrawn and prefers loneliness.
+- Your teen gets withdrawn and prefers loneliness.

-- The teenager keeps off from their friends and avoids any discussion with their family members.
+- Your teen keeps off from their friends and avoids any discussion with their family members.

 - He neglects his physical appearance and displays a lack of personal hygiene.